dl1bz/svxlinkdb4rptr/README.md

 ...
 ```

+After that you need to setup some things in include/config.php, depend on your setup/system.

 This program is free software; you can redistribute it and/or modify it.
 This codebase is a "work in progress","as is" without any kind of support.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.